vlingo/xoom-designer/DEV-GUIDE.md

 }
 ```

 `RestResource` classes should be placed under its own package.
 Hence, the `resolvePackage` method appends the project base package to the `resource` package.
-The full package name and the `RestResource` classname are mapped to the template parameters in `loadParameters`.
+The full package name and the `RestResource` class name are mapped to the template parameters in `loadParameters`.
 Additionally, [TemplateData](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/java/io/vlingo/xoom/starter/task/template/code/TemplateData.java) requires the [file method](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/java/io/vlingo/xoom/starter/task/template/code/TemplateData.java#L19) implementation, which can simply invoke a parent method passing the file absolute path and the filename.

 ```
 public class RestResourceGenerationStep extends TemplateProcessingStep {